MohammedAimanHESSin/YASHFY-API/README.md

 # Introduction
-we introduce **YASHFY Intelligent Healthcare System**, a health care application that makes both the doctor’s and patient’s life easier.
+We introduce **YASHFY Intelligent Healthcare System**, a health care application that makes both the doctor’s and patient’s life easier.

 # YASHFY-API
 API for intelligent healthcare system made in **Node.Js & Express & Sequelize(mysql)**,
-- implemnting both server side validation and authentication
+- Implemnting both server side validation and authentication
-- encrypting passwords in our database
+- Encrypting passwords in our Mysql database

 ## *EndPoints*
 ### Doctor